 RainScaping Park and RainScaping Education Stations

-Completed in the fall of 2015, the latest of numerous Highland Beach environmental projects is the installation of the Highland Beach RainScaping Park.
+Installed in the fall of 2015—with adjustments made in 2016—the latest of numerous Highland Beach environmental projects is the installation of the Highland Beach RainScaping Park.
+View the web album—Fall 2015 and Spring 2016, Installation of the RainScaping Park.
 (Project design and installation management provided by the CEC.)

-And check out the RainScaping Education Station at Quiet Waters Park.
+View the RainScaping Education Station at Quiet Waters Park page, and the web album—Fall 2011, Installation of the RainScaping Education Station and Rain Garden.
 (Project design and installation management provided by the CEC.)
 Since the installation in 2011, environmental groups have followed our lead by using the RainScaping Education Station plans and signage for their projects to help educate homeowners and communities about “Beautiful Solutions to Water Pollution!“

 Highlights of Habitat Restoration Projects,

 * View the web album—EVOLUTION OF THE DNR RAIN GARDENS, FROM 1998 TO APRIL 2012.
 At the forefront of rain garden installation, two Tawes Parking Lot Rain Gardens at the Maryland Department of Natural Resources (DNR) were originally installed in 1998.
 After becoming overgrown with invasive weeds, the rain gardens received a major overhaul in the spring of 2012.
 Along with the landscape architect, the CEC provided project management for the 2012 overhaul of the rain gardens.

 * To see highlights from our first decade, 2002-2012, click here.